gahan-corporation/wyatt/docs/webservices/upgrade.rst

 ``customer_message``
     an important message related to your request ``database_version``
-    the guessed Odoo version of your uploaded (not upgraded) database ``postgresql``
+    the guessed Gerp version of your uploaded (not upgraded) database ``postgresql``
     the guessed Postgresql version of your uploaded (not upgraded) database ``compressions``